Supervisors: Maureen Lacy, Ph.D. & Joseph Fink, Ph.D., ABPP/ABCN.

 Department of Psychiatry & Behavioral Neuroscience, MC 3077

 The University of Chicago Medicine

 Chicago, IL 60637-1470

-Applicants will be notified when their completed applications are received.
-Selected applicants will be invited for interviews in late February and early March.
+Applications are accepted November through February.
+Selected applicants will be invited for interviews December through early March.
 Offers will be made on an ongoing basis.